 British Science Week focuses on engaging young people with grassroots events and activities.
 It is a great opportunity to highlight pathology and the science behind it.
 Don't forget to check out our resources for running activities with children and teens.

-Healthcare Science Week is is a fantastic opportunity for your organisation to promote and raise awareness of the many science careers, pathways and development opportunities available in the health sector.
+Healthcare Science Week is dedicated to highlighting the numerous scientific specialities and professional groups that comprise the large NHS workforce.
+This is a fantastic opportunity for your organisation to promote and raise awareness of the many science careers, pathways and development opportunities available in the health sector.
+Check out our resources which provide support and ideas for anyone who wants to run an event about pathology.
+You can also order free promotional materials to use at your event.

 April